AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 * Adobe Experience Manager Dev/Ops Engineer expert
 * Adobe Experience Manager Forms Developer expert

->[!NOTE]
->
->Adobe Certified Professional renewal **(coming soon)**!
+**Professional renewal options are coming soon**.

 **How to renew your certification:**

-Select three activities to complete.
-To get credit for each activity, you must pass each course assessment.

-**Instructions:**
+Select **three activities** to complete and pass the course assessments associated with each.

 * **Step 1** - Study the courses in Experience League.
 * **Step 2** - Complete the course assessment

-Alternatively, pass two assessments and submit a customer reference form validating your engagement in a project totaling 100 hours in the past 12 months.
+Alternatively, study two courses, pass two course assessments and submit a customer reference form validating your engagement in a project totaling 100 hours in the past 12 months.

 For certain Adobe Experience Cloud certifications, the Adobe Credential Program accepts **customer references** that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe Experience Cloud implementation project.